chmielu24/Tetris/README.md

 ### Installing

 Project is setting up to windows x64 for change platform download and replace SFML Libraries.
+Don't forget to copy the SFML DLLs (they are in <sfml-install-path/dll>) to the directory where your compiled executable is.

 [SFML and Visual studio guide](http://www.sfml-dev.org/tutorials/2.0/start-vc.php)